-Classroom rules should be developed together.
+Wondering how to establish classroom rules?
+Develop them together.
 To begin, remind the class of your number one priority: learning.
 Ask them to brainstorm a list of conditions in which they learn best.
 From that, list rules.
-Finally, combine and pare the list to create a simple set of classroom rules.
+Finally, combine and pare the list to create a simple set of guidelines.

 “Okay, folks, welcome to Day #2,” began Ms. Sneed.